frenck/awesome-home-assistant/README.md

 ## User Interface

-_The Home Assistant frontend is already pretty, but you can customize it to better fit your needs or taste._
+_The Home Assistant frontend is already pretty, but you can customize it to fit your needs or taste better._

-* [HA Floorplan](https://github.com/pkozul/ha-floorplan) - Interaction with your enities from a Floorplan.
+* [HA Floorplan](https://github.com/pkozul/ha-floorplan) - Interaction with your entities from a Floorplan.
-* [Custom UI elements](https://github.com/andrey-git/home-assistant-custom-ui) - For use with an (non-Lovelace) frontend.
+* [Custom UI elements](https://github.com/andrey-git/home-assistant-custom-ui) - For use with a (non-Lovelace) frontend.

 ### Themes